3 total items

 Digital media receivers are becoming a more common aftermarket in-dash receiver option.
 How do you pick the right one?
 Shop for them at crutchfield.com

-If you're installing a car stereo, you need the Bojo Trim Panel Tools set.
+If you're installing a car stereo, you need a set of Bojo Trim Panel Tools.
 It includes everything you need to remove doors, carpeting, panels, and trim.

 When we spotted a social media post about a 12-year-old who installed a new car stereo his grandfather bought from Crutchfield, we had to know more.
 We also wanted to give them the chance to add to the system.